 Now for the fish, what fish is best for this dish?
 Usually as I had mentioned the bigger species of fish is best for this dish to get more meat out of it and these fishes are the likes of Hapuku (Hapuka), Tropical Maya-maya (Red Snapper in English, this is way much bigger than the Snappers in New Zealand), Tropical Lapu Lapu (Grouper in English, this is way much bigger than the Groupers in New Zealand) and Large Salmons.
 So if you like any of those fishes and sour soups this is a must try for those who havent tried it yet!

-1 kg Hapuka fish wings or equivalent, chopped (let your fishmonger do this as the bones are a bit hard if you do it at home)
+- 1 kg Hapuka fish jaws or equivalent, chopped (let your fishmonger do this as the bones are a bit hard if you do it at home)

 - In a pot onions, tomatoes and radish then pour water.
 Bring to a boil.

-- Add spinach leaves then simmer for 2 more minutes.
+- Add mustard leaves then simmer for 2 more minutes.

 - Season with Fish sauce and freshly ground black pepper